-Limit state design should be adopted for the reinforced concrete deck, using the partial safety factors for loads and materials given in Clause 6.11.4.2 of BS 6349: Part 2 (BSI, 1988).
-For accidental loading conditions, the partial load factors for extreme loading conditions given in Table 2 of BS 6349: Part 2 may be used, and the material factors for concrete in flexure and steel reinforcement may be reduced from 1.5 to 1.3 and from 1.15 to 1.0 respectively as recommended in Clause 2.4.4 of BS 8110: Part 1 (BSI, 1997).
+Limit state design should be adopted for the reinforced concrete deck, using the partial factors for actions, combination factors and combination formulae for design situations given in Table A.1, Table A.2 and Table A.3 of Annex A of BS 6349: Part 2 (BSI, 2010), and using the partial factors for materials given in Clause 2.4.2.4 of BS EN 1992-1-1:2004 (BSI, 2004).

 At the serviceability limit state, crack width anywhere in a concrete structure should be limited to a maximum of 0.3 mm.
-Compliance with the bar spacing rules given in BS8110: Part 1 will generally ensure that, for the most severe combination of the loads under the serviceability limit state, crack width will be limited to this maximum.
+Reference should be made to Section 7.3 of BS EN 1992-1-1:2004 (BSI 2004).
 For concrete within the tidal and splash zones, it is recommended that crack widths under typical average long-term loading conditions should be limited to 0.1 mm.
 The typical average long-term loading conditions for each element of a structure will depend on the type of structure and its use, and should be assessed by the designer for each case.
 As general guidance, the typical average long-term loading should cover full dead and superimposed dead loads, combined with 50% to 75% of full live loads, using nominal or characteristic loads in each case.
 Berthing, mooring, wind and wave loads may be ignored because of their relatively short duration.
 The material properties such as modulus of elasticity for crack width calculations should be taken as those appropriate to the serviceability limit state under consideration.

-The allowable crack width may be increased by a factor of 1.25 when the recommended specification for reinforced concrete in marine environment given in Appendix B of Part 1 of the Manual is adopted.
+The allowable crack width may be increased by a factor of 1.25 when the recommended specification for reinforced concrete in marine environment given in Appendix 21.2 of Section 21 of GS (HKSARG, 2020) is adopted.